 - You both are short on cash and coming up with rent is hard.
 See?
 Lots of room for different finances as you get on your feet.

 Remember how you could skip class as a student to sneak in a nap?
 Those were the days!
 As a big kid, those options are few and far in between.
-If your roommate is not on the same schedule as you, his or her activities could affect your precious sleep, and showing up at work groggy isn’t an option.
-(Luckily we have some expert tips on how some simple redecorating can help you get better sleep.)
+If your college roommate is not on the same schedule as you, his or her activities could affect your precious sleep, and showing up at work groggy isn’t an option.

 For Gill, his daily work routine drastically differs from that of his college roommates — which, on one hand, isn’t so bad.

 Without sounding like a camp counselor, be upfront about the time you need to catch better Zs.
-Laying down some ground rules in a roommate contract is a good idea.
+After you’re done with your college roommate search and you find a good match, laying down some ground rules in a roommate contract is a good idea.
 Coming to an agreement that any coming-and-goings after a certain time should be ninja-like will avoid conflict at home and ensure everyone gets their beauty sleep.

-If you have a significant other and he or she is going to be spending time around your place, lay it out upfront.
+If you have a significant other and he or she is going to be spending time around your place, lay it out upfront with your college roommates.
 If you’re one to have guests drop in often, that’s good to know too.
 College living situations tend to be more forgiving when six of your besties from high school visit for a football game or your boyfriend is a regular.

 But things are a little trickier in the post-grad life.
-Whether or not you’re seeing someone seriously, it’s always a good idea to have the “overnight guest talk” and let your roommate know who’ll going be to coming in and out — especially if they’ve got a spare key.
+Whether or not you’re seeing someone seriously, it’s always a good idea to have the “overnight guest talk.”
+Let your college roommate know who’ll going be to coming in and out.
+Especially if they’ve got a spare key.

 Perhaps the biggest difference in post-college roommates is the sheer variety of people you might end up living with.
 Learning how to share a home with different characters can be challenging at times.
 Mackenzie, another PR professional from Manhattan (who chose to stay partially anonymous for this article) knows this quite well.
 She rents a room on Long Island and lives with an older roommate.
 They both rent from a family friend, but their age gap makes for some well-meaning, but awkward moments.